 ‘Dark Side Of The Ring’ is a reality TV show that airs on Viceland.
-This 6-part docu-series is directed by Jason Eisener, produced by Evan Husney and Ed Hatton, and executive produced by produced by Chris Grosso.
+This wrestling docu-series is directed by Jason Eisener.
 Operating under the creative direction of film director Spike Jonze, Viceland has mainly focused on lifestyle-oriented documentaries and reality series aimed towards millennials, leveraging the resources of Vice’s verticals.
-‘Dark Side of the Ring’ is another addition in its catalogue full of socially relevant docuseries.
+‘Dark Side of the Ring’ is another title from its catalog full of socially relevant docuseries.

-Dark Side Of The Ring Cast: Who is in it?
+Dark Side Of The Ring Season 3 Narrator

 The world of professional wrestling holds a very thin line between reality and illusion and wrestling fans have always asked this question to themselves: What really goes on behind the scenes?
 The actions behind the camera have always held more interest and intrigue than the events that we actually see onscreen.
 And this is what ‘Dark Side Of The Moon’ tries to answer.